sLimbutin/HardwareMonitor-Dashboard/README.md

 # HardwareMonitor Dashboard

-User Guide – Comprehensive documentation for monitoring your computer hardware metrics in real time.
+Lightweight hardware monitoring for your computer hardware in real time.

 ## 1. System Requirements & Setup